RFC vs BAPI

 The BAPI Change() changes an existing instance of an SAP business object type, for example, a purchase order.
 The BAPI Change () is an instance method.

 Delete( ) and Undelete( ) The BAPI Delete() deletes an instance of an SAP business object type from the database or sets a deletion flag.

 The BAPI Undelete() removes a deletion flag.
 These BAPIs are instance methods.

 Cancel ( ) Unlike the BAPI Delete(), the BAPI Cancel() cancels an instance of a business object type.
-The instance to be cancelled remains in the database and an additional instance is created and this is the one that is actually canceled.
+The instance to be cancelled remains in the database, and an additional instance is created, and this is the one that is withdrawn.
 The Cancel() BAPI is an instance method.

 5. It is not possible to connect SAP to Non-SAP systems to retrieve data using RFC alone.
-RFC can acces the SAP from outside only through BAPI and same is for vice versa access.
+RFC can access the SAP from outside only through BAPI, and same is for vice versa access.